Battle of Kodziowce: Prelude

-The 2nd Light Tank Brigade under Col Alexey Kurkin received orders from Ivan Boldin commander of the force it was part of the Dzerzhinsky Cavalry-Mechanized Group on September 21st at 11:00 am to form a new group with tanks, armoured cars and motorised troops as well as with anti-tank and anti-aircraft weapons to be commanded by Maj.
+The 2nd Light Tank Brigade under Col Alexey Kurkin received orders from Ivan Boldin commander of the force it was part of the Dzerzhinsky Cavalry-Mechanized Group on September 21 at 11:00 am to form a new group with tanks, armoured cars and motorised troops as well as with anti-tank and anti-aircraft weapons to be commanded by Maj.
 Chuvakin.
-This group was to neutralise Polish units in Augustów Primeval Forest and capture Augustów and Suwałki.The group set off to accomplish their objectives at 3pm on September 21st.
+This group was to neutralise Polish units in Augustów Primeval Forest and capture Augustów and Suwałki.The group set off to accomplish their objectives at 3 pm on September 21.

 The group of Maj.
 Chuvakin separated likely after resting at a village called Bieliczany.
 One of the separated groups from the original group unit went to Sylwanowce and then Kodziowce.
 Another separated group went to Kownia and Sopoćkina.
-On the 23rd of September at Sylwanowce Soviet troops heard gunfire and then Soviet armoured cars were attacked by Polish troops.
+On 23 September at Sylwanowce Soviet troops heard gunfire and then Soviet armoured cars were attacked by Polish troops.